 If you are like us, the chances are you have a list of places you want to go and things you want to do in 2017.
 We find that surrounding our living spaces with coffee table books help us visualize the places and things, ultimately driving us to take action.
 Remember, “Vision without action is a daydream.
 Action without vision is a nightmare.”
 (Japanese Proverb)

-Here are the 10 best travel coffee table books that will inspire and encourage to get out of the rut and change your life in 2017/18:
+Here are the 10 best travel coffee table books that will inspire and encourage you to get out of the rut and change your life in 2018:

 1. Atlas Obscura by Joshua Foer, Dylan Thuras and Ella Morton

 We first heard of this book through Thither.com.
 It is truly an explorer’s guide to the world’s hidden wonders.
 You’ll see a list of hidden wonders in Europe, Africa, Latin America, USA, Oceania and Asia.
 The book even has a small section on Antartica’s Trinity Church, Shackleton’s Hut and Antarctic Sculpture Garden.
 Yes, there is a garden in Antarctica – although without plants!

 2. The New York Times 36 Hours Europe

 This flexibound travel book won’t tell you everything about Europe but it will give you detailed itineraries for your 36-hour stay.
 You’ll find at least one photo on every page and a map for each destination.